Carbon farming

 Australian Carbon Credit Units (ACCUs)

 ACCUs are also known as carbon credits.
 Some people think carbon farming is the same as earning ACCUs, but that’s not the case.
-The farmer or land manager might decide to do carbon farming activities:
+To earn carbon credits, a landowner must formally enter into the ACCU Scheme (or another carbon market) by undertaking a carbon project using a registered method (see the current list of registered methods).

 Climate Active certification